13 signs that your personal finances are under stress and what to do about it

 The cost of utility bills, especially for things like gas or electricity, can fluctuate throughout the year.
 With its colder temperatures and short days, winter can see your heating and electricity bills rise.
 So, it’s not unusual to find you may have a small debit in your balance come springtime.
 However, if you are genuinely struggling to pay for your basic utilities this is a clear sign of financial distress.
 Similarly, being forced to pay gas, electricity or water bills using a credit card or overdraft is a bad idea if you can’t immediately clear these debts come payday.

 Using a cash advance to pay the minimum balance on other credit card is a sure sign that your debt and credit handling is in a bad place.
 Many credit cards charge high amounts of interest and additional charges for cash advances, meaning that far from escaping a debt, you are only digging yourself further into the hole.
+Find out more about credit card cash advances in our guide.

 Read our guide Free yourself from credit card debt.